 Add a Hint of Pink

 Never thought you'd consider a pink kitchen?
-This simple refresh from The Gathered Home uses a soft, subtle pink hue to give the rest of the kitchen a modern feel.
+This simple refresh from The Gathered Home uses a soft, subtle, pink hue to give the rest of the kitchen a modern feel.
 Even without a full renovation, adding a pop of trendy color (think: millennial pink) can create the illusion of a fully updated kitchen.
-Add a few pastel appliances, and you won't miss your contractor.Continue to 3 of 19 below.
+Add a few pastel appliances, and you won't miss your contractor.Continue to 2 of 15 below.

 This cheery mint green kitchen from Holland Avenue adds the perfect splash of color.
-By only painting the bottom cabinets, the kitchen doesn't feel overly feminine or childlike, but rather maintains a contemporary, adult feel.
+By only painting the bottom cabinets, the kitchen doesn't feel overly childlike, but rather maintains a contemporary, adult feel.
 We love the hints of pastel in the kitchen rug, which really ties the whole look together.Continue to 3 of 15 below.

 Pastels and Texture

 Not only does this adorable kitchen from Boho Studio have adorable mint green cabinets, we can't get over how much we love that pastel diamond patterned flooring.
 Painting your floor is a great way to camouflage worn-out materials or give your space an update without calling in a professional.
 If you want to go bold with patterns, stick to pale, subtle colors so you don't overwhelm.Continue to 5 of 15 below.

 What is happier than a bright yellow kitchen?
 This adorable little space from thecolourtribe simply makes us feel happy inside (and want to throw some yellow paint on our cabinets, stat).
 If your kitchen is low on natural light, adding a pop of yellow will make it feel instantly brighter.Continue to 6 of 15 below.